-INFO 1111 Linux Operating System I € 4.5 - 0 - 4.5
+INFO 1111 Linux Operating System I 2 € 4.5 - 0 - 4.5

-Prerequisites (2): INFO 1003 and INFO 1110 This course introduces the student to the Linux operating system.
+This course introduces the student to the Linux operating system.
 The student learns about navigation of the file structure, communication methods and fundamental concepts of Linux needed to use the system effectively.
 This course is the first step in preparing the student to successfully achieve Linux+ Certification.

-INFO 1112 Introduction to IBM iSeries 4.5 - 0 - 4.5 Prerequisite (1): INFO 1001 topics or technology in the iSeries area.
+INFO 1112 Introduction to IBM i-[⊕] 4.5 - 0 - 4.5

-This course introduces the student to the IBM eServer iSeries.
-The course presents the architecture of the IBM iSeries system.
-Features covered include IBM iSeries menus, system displays, logical and physical files and an introduction to the control language (CL).
-Other topics included are code and operational navigator and any new
+This course introduces the student to the IBM i.
+The course presents the architecture of the IBM i system.
+Features covered include IBM i menus, system displays, logical and physical files and an introduction to the control language.
+Other topics included are code and operation navigator and any new topics or technology in the IBM i area.